A guide for school leaders

 Schools across the UK: What you need to know

-Whilst we wait for further detail and guidance from the Department for Education on the return to school, we have gathered the latest government news and resources for education professionals.
+Whilst we wait for further detail and guidance from the Department for Education on returning to school, we have gathered the latest government news and resources for education professionals.

-- England: Boris Johnson stated that "At the earliest by June 1 - after half term - we believe we may be in a position to begin the phased reopening of shops and to get primary pupils back into schools, in stages, beginning with reception, Year 1 and Year 6."
+- England: Prime Minister Boris Johnson stated, "At the earliest by June 1 - after half term - we believe we may be in a position to begin the phased reopening of shops and to get primary pupils back into schools, in stages, beginning with reception, Year 1 and Year 6."
 In his speech on Sunday, 10 May he also said: "Our ambition is that secondary pupils facing exams next year will get at least some time with their teachers before the holidays."

 - In Wales, the First Minister, Mark Drakeford, said: "schools will not return to normal on June 1".

-- Scotland is planning for a phased return of schools but says that will only happen "when safe to do so".
+- Scotland plans for a phased return of schools but says that will only happen "when safe to do so".